-Southern Dental Industries, the world’s leading manufacturer of dental amalgam, announced that it will cease production by 2028 at the latest, as the release of mercury from dental amalgam is a global concern.
-SDI is the last publicly traded manufacturer fully transitioning to mercury-free alternatives in view of the United Nations ambition to end the trade by 2030.
+Southern Dental Industries, the world’s leading manufacturer of dental amalgam, announced to cease amalgam production by 2028 at the latest.
+SDI is the last publicly traded manufacturer fully transitioning to mercury-free alternatives in view of the United Nations ambition to end the trade by 2030, as the release of mercury from dental amalgam is a global concern.

-Faced with mounting opposition to its amalgam policy from investors and international NGOs, Samantha Cheetham, CEO of SDI, has thrown in the towel on this mercury product, promising to stop producing it by 2028 or earlier.
+Faced with mounting opposition to its amalgam policy from investors and international NGOs, Samantha Cheetham, CEO of SDI, promised to stop producing this mercury product by 2028 or earlier.

 CEO Cheetham said at the investor conference on 27 August 2024, that SDI is certainly not moving the production to Montrose, their new site to which they move all their manufacturing starting January 2027.